elasti-guyr-zz/eda-examples/burst_demo/README.md

 Notes and Prerequisites:
 Demo can be reproduced either with on-prem NetApp system or with in-cloud NetApp CVO deployment to simulate the on-prem storage environment
-PLACEHOLDER - Explain why we use 2 CVOs
+It's not required to use 2 GCP NetApp CVO instances.
+Single CVO can perfectly serve for both reads and writes.
+We’ve decided to deploy 2 CVOs mainly to showcase the ability to separate between reads intensive and write intensive environments.
+In our case:
+CVO1 will act as both high-performance storage for EDA workload in GCP and cache for on-prem configuration files CVO2 will be used for “reverse caching”.
+The results of the jobs run in GCP will be written here and appear to be local from on-prem
-List of GCP resources used for this demo:
+List of GCP infrastructure resources used for this demo:
+NetApp: 2x CVOs with FlexCache, Cloud Manager (Connector) SLURM Cluster: 22x n1-standard-2 VMs, 1x 100GB + 20x 20GB PD-SSD, 1x 50GB+1x20GB PD-Standard

 NetApp CVO -
 SLURM Cluster -
 NetApp CVO how-to preparation GCP project for deployment